HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

 # Smells:

-- Broken SRP: After naming correctly, the name contains OR or AND.
+- Broken SRP: After naming correctly, the name contains OR or AND keywords.
 - BAD Design: Changing method visibility only to be able to test it.
 - Tests are not UNIT: Test suite passes some time, some times not.
 - Test FOCUS: changing technical details break one or more tests.